lexDAO/LexDAO-Constitution/README.md

 Most recently ratified version (v01): IPFS: `bafybeibynpxwbvtnpwyn7p67vqmz44vc5s5nlioefs4uq3vj6jz3gwuz5y`

+#This Link No Longer Works and Should Be Updated
 Most recent ratification DAO vote: https://mainnet.aragon.org/#/lexdao/0x82c603da6b707e99d16e3931414c2c8eafa76bf0/vote/84/

 The above ratified version shall be held as master operating document for LexDAO.
 Any divergent code in this repo or a fork is provisional until ratified.